All Products

 Note

-• The shard count for a table is capped at 256, and it is advisable not to exceed three times the number of data nodes in the instance.
+• The maximum shard count for a table is 256.
+We recommend that you do not set this value to more than three times the number of data nodes in the instance.

-1. For data synchronization, configure the full data source, which includes supported types such as the MaxCompute data source, API data source, Object Storage Service (OSS), and Data Lake Formation (DLF) data source.
-Taking MaxCompute as an example, select "Add data source," choose "MaxCompute" as the type, and enter the project, accesskeyID, accesskeySecret, Table, partition key, and consider enabling automatic reindexing.
+1. Configure the full data source.
+Supported data source types include MaxCompute data source, API push data source, Object Storage Service (OSS), and Data Lake Formation (DLF) data source.
+For example, to use MaxCompute, select "Add data source," choose "MaxCompute" as the type, and enter the project, accesskeyID, accesskeySecret, Table, and partition key.
+You can also enable automatic reindexing.

-2. Following successful data source configuration, proceed to set up the Index schema.
+2. After the data source is configured, set up the Index schema.

-Define fields, with at least two required: the Primary key field and the Vector field (the latter should be configured as a multi-value float type).
+Define at least two fields: a Primary key field and a Vector field.
+Configure the vector field as a multi-value float type.

-To include a vector with a category, add a category field, which must be set as either a single-value or multi-value integer type.
+To associate a vector with a category, add a category field and set it to a single-value or multi-value integer type.

 Property and field content compression:

-• For attribute fields, you have the option to compress them.
-In form mode, choose between uncompressed and compressed; in developer mode, select either no_compressor or file_compressor.
+• Attribute fields support compression.
+In form mode, choose between uncompressed and compressed.
+In developer mode, select no_compressor or file_compressor.

-• For field content, decide whether to apply compression.
-By default, it remains uncompressed.
-Multi-value and STRING types default to uniq compression, while single-value numeric types use equal compression.
+• Field content is uncompressed by default.
+Multi-value and STRING types default to uniq compression, and single-value numeric types default to equal compression.